malastare-ai/movies-app/README.md

 A blog regarding the application can be read on https://2series.github.io/post/moviesrecommender/

-I used Flask web framework to create the app in python code
+I used Flask web framework to create the app with python code

 ### Why Flask?
 * Easy to use